Milton R. Konvitz Professor of Judeo-Islamic Studies & Stephen H. Weiss Presidential Fellow

 - Holy War, Crusade, and Jihad from Antiquity to Present

-- Moses Maimonides: A Very Short Introduction (under contact with Oxford University Press)
+- Moses Maimonides: A Very Short Introduction (submitted for publication; forthcoming, Oxford University Press)

 - Power in the Portrayal: Representations of Muslims and Jews in Eleventh- and Twelfth-Century Islamic Spain (Princeton: Princeton University Press, 2002), 208 pp.